 The internet makes it possible to connect with other digitally-minded marketers anywhere in the world within seconds.
 However, very often, people stumble upon one problem: the language barrier.
 Earlier this summer, we had a chat with Karina Tama-Rutigliano, CEO at Senior Care Clicks and proficient digital marketer who has some hands-on experience with being a non-native speaker in digital marketing.

-What are the main challenges marketers in this niche are facing, and how to address them?
+What are the main challenges you might face as a non-native speaker in digital marketing – and how to overcome them?

 Here’s a round-up of tips to keep in mind.